loveencounterflow/intertext-lexer/README.md

 * it is possible to give `$catchall` and `$reserved` lexemes a custom TID by settting the `tid` parameter when calling `lexer.add_catchall_lexeme()` and `lexer.add_reserved_lexeme()`

-## Linewise and Stae-Keeping Lexing
+## Linewise Lexing and State-Keeping

 * `state`:
   * `state: 'keep'`—do not reset lexer state implicitly (except once before the very first chunk of